DrabinPaul/event-management/MCQ.md

 #### Answer: A: ['🍕', '🍫', '🥑', '🍔']

-<i>Write your explanation here</i>
-There is an array which called 'food'.There also have an array call 'info'.The "info.favoriteFood" property is assigned the value 🍝.But this does not affect the 'food' array.Thereofore whene we log the 'food' array,it will still contain the orginal elements.Thats why the correct answer is ['🍕', '🍫', '🥑', '🍔']
+<i>The 'food' array remains unchanged despite assigning the value 🍝 to the "info.favoriteFood" property.
+Consequently, when we log the 'food' array, it retains its original elements.
+This is why the correct answer is ['🍕', '🍫', '🥑', '🍔'].</i>

 </p>
 </details>